We are currently recruiting for Anxiety Treatment Study.

 Welcome to the Research Center of the Psychiatry Department at Georgetown University website.
 The division is an interdisciplinary and multicultural center focused on developing and testing the effectiveness of innovative and sustainable mental health-related interventions for low-income individuals and families.
-Part of the Psychiatry Department, its faculty and researchers are in the forefront of both the study and treatment of mental illness.
+Part of the Department of Psychiatry at Georgetown University, its faculty and researchers are in the forefront of both the study and treatment of mental illness.
 In order to prepare for the future, the department also devotes a significant amount of time and effort to the training of the next generation of clinicians and researchers.
 We provide training at the medical student, residency, fellowship, and pre-, and post-doctoral levels.
 We invite you to visit our site to learn more about our history, the faculty, and what we do to increase our understanding of and improve the treatment of mental disorders.

 Our members include faculty from multiple departments and disciplines within Georgetown, including Family Medicine, Pediatrics, Cell Biology, Medicine, Neurology, Psychology, Oncology, and the School of Nursing and Health Studies, and other settings, including the Veterans Affairs Medical Center and the Primary Care Coalition.